erkal/elm-3d-playground-exploration/README.md

 git clone https://github.com/erkal/elm-3d-playground-exploration.git
 ```

-and navigate into an example, for example:
+and navigate into an example:

 ```
 cd elm-3d-playground-exploration/examples/red-faced-cube
 ```

-install all dependencies, type
+install all dependencies:

 ```
 yarn
 ```

-and run a development server with hot-reloading by typing type
+and run a development server:

 ```
 yarn dev